 Bumblefoot

-Bumblefoot is often attributed to abrasions caused by wire floors or rough bedding which allow infections (typically Staphylococcus aureus, a common environmental bacteria) to become established.
-Poor sanitation, not cleaning the hutch often enough and wet bedding, is the most common cause of bumblefoot.
-Certain health conditions also are a factor such as heart conditions which cause a lack of activity and obesity may be factors.
+Bumblefoot is often attributed to abrasions caused by wire floors or rough bedding which allow infections (typically Staphylococcus aureus, a common enviromental bacteria) to become established.

 Photo from Wikipedia

-Prevention is always better:
+Prevention is Key:

-1. Keep their hutch or cage as dry as possible, Clean them out regularly and don’t them sit on wet floors.
-Look for damp patched daily and replace with dry.
-Increased bacteria can lead to more infection.
-Therefore, cleaning and disinfecting the cage more often can help decrease your guinea pig's chances of getting bumblefoot, as well as help with recovery if your pet already has the condition.
+1. Keep their hutch or cage as dry as possible.
+Clean them out regulary and don't let them sit on wet floors.
+Look for damp patches daily and replace the bedding with fresh.

 Treatment: